Starting a mom blog is relatively inexpensive. You can often find cheap or inexpensive products that give great results.

 If you are brand new to website development, your theme is the groundwork for your blog.
 The theme you choose will determine the basic look, feel, and flow of your blog.

 Themes were created for people like me who have no desire (or skill) to learn to code.
-A theme sits on top of the code and allows an end user to plug and play their website without a ton of technical knowledge.
+A theme sits on top of the code and allows an end user to plug and play their blog without a ton of technical knowledge.

 It didn’t work.